Housing & Houselessness

 Housing & Houselessness Leadership Network

-Participants learn from 1) peer coaching, 2) experienced leadership, DEIB, and human centered-design facilitators, and 3) the broader Coro and regional community through Coro’s unique blend of experiential programming to stretch professional and management skill sets through doing.
+Participants expand their capacity from 1) peer learning, 2) experienced leadership, DEIB, and human centered-design facilitators, and 3) the broader Coro and regional community through Coro’s unique blend of experiential and immersive programming.

-- Opening Retreat – Three day, two night kickoff to the program, laying key skills-building and cohort-building foundations.
+- Opening Retreat – Multi-day, off-site weekend retreat laying key skills-building and cohort-building foundations.

-- Leadership Sessions – Facilitated professional, management, and leadership development skill-building sessions, including Coro’s signature Logic Study, Leadership Narratives, and Peer Consultancy modules.
+- Leadership Forums – Facilitated professional, management, and leadership development skill-building sessions featuring Coro’s time-tested and unique curriculum.

-- Focus Days – Cohort-curated and led explorations of a challenge facing houselessness and housing to stretch your professional and leadership development in a real-time setting.
-The teams select the topics.
+- Focus Days – Cohort-curated and -led explorations of a challenge facing houselessness and housing to stretch your professional and leadership development in a real-time setting.
+The teams select the topics to bring learning into the room with their cohort.

-HHLN provides you with the leadership skills and a cross-sectoral network to advance your capacity to ignite action and impact within your organizations and across the region to better provide housing and houselessness solutions and services.
-The program enables you to enhance your knowledge of the housing and houselessness challenges and solutions (and the systems in which those challenges and solutions lie) by learning from Coro’s adaptive leadership curriculum and your cohort of peers.
+- Provides you with the leadership skills and a cross-sectoral network to advance your capacity to ignite action and impact within your organizations and across the region to better provide houselessness solutions and services.

 The curriculum includes a wide range of professional skills-building: